 Zucchini: Make sure to shred your fresh zucchini using the smallest side of your grater.
 You want the shreds to be tiny and small.
 They will release more moisture in the batter this way, and it will be hard to see them once it is baked.
 Do not squeeze out any of the extra moisture that is in the zucchini pieces.

 Dark Cocoa Powder: I use dark cocoa powder in almost every chocolate dessert I make.
 I love the dark rich taste it gives baked goods.
 You can use a regular cocoa powder or cacao powder if that is what you have on hand.
 Just realize your zucchini brownies will not be as dark after they bake.

-Stir together all the dry ingredients and slowly add them to the butter mixture.
-It will be thick.
+- Stir together all the dry ingredients and slowly add them to the wet ingredients.
+The batter will be very thick.

-Add the shredded zucchini and stir until it is mixed in completely.
-Spread the batter in a baking pan and bake.
+- Add the shredded zucchini and stir it in gently until it is mixed in completely.

-Let the brownies cool completely and then spread chocolate frosting on the top.
+- Let the zucchini brownies cool completely and then spread chocolate frosting on the top.
 If you do not want to make frosting, go ahead and sprinkle the top with powdered sugar before serving.
-Either way, the chocolate zucchini brownies will be amazing.

-Pro Tip: Heat a brownie up in the microwave for 10-15 seconds.
-Trust me, you will love how rich and fudgy these brownies are when warm.
+BRUCREW Tip: Heat a zucchini brownie up in the microwave for 10-15 seconds.
+Trust me, you will love how rich and fudgy they are when warm.

 Connect with Inside BruCrew Life!
 Follow us on social media, so you never miss a post.

 I also have a fun Facebook group, and I would love for you to join.
 It’s a group where you can share your favorite recipes, ask questions, share photos, and see what’s new with the BruCrew.
 If you would like to check it out, you can request to join HERE.